Samuel Loomis: Literature

+Video games

+Halloween: The Game (2026)

+Loomis appears as a playable character in the 2026 multiplayer survival horror game Halloween: The Game, voiced by Colin Mahan, who previously voiced him in Halloween (2018) and Halloween Kills (2021).
+In the game's multiplayer mode, players may choose between two sides: playing as Michael Myers himself, or in a group of civilians trying to stop his killing spree.
+For the latter option, players may initially pick from a selection of young civilian characters.
+If a player civilian is killed by Myers, their teammates can use a CB radio to call for help, allowing the deceased player to return to the match as Loomis.
+Loomis's equipment includes a flashlight with which he can temporarily blind Michael, a loaded six-shooter, and six extra bullets.
+Unlike standard civilian characters, Loomis is able to initiate an effort to detain Michael when he is temporarily incapacitated, which, if done successfully, will automatically end the match.
+Loomis also appears in the game's single-player story mode that follows the events of the 1978 film, albeit exclusively from the perspective of Michael.

 Characterization

 Scott Froehlich describes Loomis in Halloween "as the uncommissioned bounty hunter attempting to return his patient to the institution.
-His character provides insight into Myers’ motives, or lack thereof, and fills the audience in on how disturbed the masked murderer truly is."
+His character provides insight into Myers' motives, or lack thereof, and fills the audience in on how disturbed the masked murderer truly is."
 Brad Miska refers to Loomis as the film's "hero figure" who calls Michael "it" in a series of acts of depersonalization of his patient.
-Miska explains Loomis as believing Michael is inhuman, furthering that Loomis spends much of the film as "one of the few individuals (but not the only one) to fear and acknowledge the threat Michael presents and immediately speculates that he will return to Haddonfield – and we, of course, know he’s right."
+Miska explains Loomis as believing Michael is inhuman, furthering that Loomis spends much of the film as "one of the few individuals (but not the only one) to fear and acknowledge the threat Michael presents and immediately speculates that he will return to Haddonfield – and we, of course, know he's right."
 Josh Greally calls Loomis one of film's "greatest harbingers of doom" and adds that in spite of Loomis barely interacting with Myers in the film, Loomis "instils a sense of fear in the audience for how calmly assured he is of Michael's evil nature.
 He knows what Michael is capable of and that he is the only one who can stop him."
-Doug Bradley observes that Dr. Loomis "spends a lot of the film warning people they don’t know what they are dealing with" and this provides Michael with "this supernatural, mysterious element that made him so powerful."
+Doug Bradley observes that Dr. Loomis "spends a lot of the film warning people they don't know what they are dealing with" and this provides Michael with "this supernatural, mysterious element that made him so powerful."
 Dustin Putman views Pleasence as having brought "authority, dignity, and vulnerability" to the Loomis role and defines the character as "a man who once cared for Michael, who can't help but feel as if he still shares a bond with him, but who has grown wearisome because he now knows that there is no way of getting through to him."

 Commentary on Loomis in the original film extends to discussing how his character relates to Laurie Strode.